massimofasciano/mafl-rust/README.md

 # Rust parser and interpreter for the MAFL language

+## This unstable branch

+Working on:

+- from @std.prelude use * (imports all symbols from a module, not usable in a closure at the moment)
+- detect use of dynamic or eval in closures ? emit warning.

 ## Why you should not use this language

 This project is not meant for production.
 It's not even meant for any type of productive work.
 I made it because I wanted to experiment with some Rust crates and needed a good project to motivate me.
 A scripting language was a good motivator.